-The Sustainability Council is issuing a call for nominations for a voting staff position, effective immediately.
-Staff members serve two years and are active in the discussions and decisions made on the SC.
-The SC is responsible for identifying and promoting actions and initiatives that will enhance sustainability on campus.
-Through established sustainability initiatives, the SC is charged with an ongoing effort to incorporate the principles of sustainability and environmental planning...
+The Sustainability Council/Sustainability Fee Program (SC/SFP) is issuing a call for nominations for two (2) voting staff and two (2) voting student membership positions, effective for FY26 (August-April).
+Staff and student members serve two years and are active in the discussions and decisions made on the SC/SFP.
+The SC/SFP is responsible for identifying and promoting actions and initiatives that will enhance sustainability on campus.
+Through established sustainability initiatives,...

 You can’t get there by GPS.
 There are no signs to direct you.
 But just yards from Hwy 49 in Milledgeville, a little hillside with a great view is abuzz with the sounds and smells of rotating and baking leftover food.
 An all-female team works this spot and plans to sell their compost, starting this fall.
 Not many universities have a student-led compost program.
 The site diverts about 1,000 pounds of food waste from the Georgia College & State University dining hall every week.
 That’s...